Kevin Nalty

-Kevin 'Nalts' Nalty (born May 12, 1969 in New Orleans, Louisiana) is an American Internet personality and marketer better known under his YouTube username Nalts.
-Nalts began on YouTube as one of the top-20 most-viewed comedy channels, and collaborates with many of today's top YouTube personalities.
-He has more than 1,000 videos which, as of April 18, 2016, have been viewed more than 297 million times on YouTube alone.
-He has been ranked as one of YouTube's Most Subscribed users.
-He is the author of "Beyond Viral: How to Attract Customers, Promote Your Brand, and Make Money with Online Video (Wiley & Sons, 2010).
+Kevin Hanemann Nalty (born May 12, 1969 in New Orleans, Louisiana), known professionally as Nalts, is an American Internet personality and YouTuber.

+Nalty began on YouTube as one of the top-20 most-viewed comedy channels, and was ranked as one of YouTube's Most Subscribed users during the site's early years.
+By 2016, he had 297 million views on the site.

+He is the author of Beyond Viral: How to Attract Customers, Promote Your Brand, and Make Money with Online Video (2010).

 Nalty speaks at marketing conferences and events, and spoke about "viral video" in Boston at the 2011 International Society for Humor Studies conference in Boston.
 He is listed in the "Who's Who in the World of Video Marketing."

 Nalty first gained notoriety for a video featured on YouTube's front page the first week of January 2007 - "Viral Video Genius - Loses His Cool When Confronted" - where he plays a skivvy-wearing, geeky intellectual passionate about viral video making.
-His second featured video, "Farting in Public," showed a young teenager named Spencer (Nalty's nephew's friend) using a fart machine in public places, all the while seeming to be completely oblivious to the fact that he had done so.
+His second featured video, "Farting in Public," showed a young teenager named depicted (Nalty's nephew's friend) using a fart machine in public places.
 Another of his videos, "Crackberry Blackberry", was selected as an official honoree at the 11th Annual Webby Awards.

 Nalty made a video to announce his departure from his role as a Merck Product Director, and appears in many articles about memorable resignations.

-He is the voice of the knife in popular web series "Annoying Orange."
+He is the voice of Knife in the popular web series Annoying Orange.
 He has been sponsored by Fox Broadcasting, MTV, Logitech, Microsoft, Holiday Inn Express, Crowne Plaza, and Mentos.

 Media appearances

-Buzzfeed covered Nalty's history of pranks, and he was on 2020 podcast discussing his divorce.

-and his videos have appeared on CNN, ABC Nightline, The Today Show, Good Morning America, CBS News, Fox News and the BBC segment "Click", where one of his videos was featured on the program.
+Buzzfeed covered Nalty's history of pranks, he was on 2020 podcast discussing his divorce, and his videos have appeared on CNN, ABC Nightline, The Today Show, Good Morning America, CBS News, Fox News and the BBC segment "Click", where one of his videos was featured on the program.
 He appeared as a guest judge on "Viral Video Showdown," was featured in the film "I Want My Three Minutes Back," and his videos have been featured on MTV's "Pranked."
 He has also appeared on a live version of the digital talk show Tom Green Live, which was broadcast at the Digital Content NewFront in June, 2009.
 His blog, WillVideoForFood, lists media appearances in reverse chronological order.